Wichitas Best Hole in the Wall Restaurants

 When you ask a Wichitan where to get a classic diner breakfast in Wichita, one of the first places on the list will be the Beacon.
 Located on East Douglas just west of Washington, the Beacon has been a local institution for decades.
 You won't get any complicated or unique options, just classic breakfast dishes done well and priced right.

 Mon–Sun: 7 a.m.–2 p.m.

 College Hill Deli

 College Hill Deli has built a huge fan base in Wichita with a menu of Mediterranean-inspired soups, salads, sandwiches, pasta, appetizers, entrees and desserts.
-Located on east Douglas just west of Clifton Square and east of Hillside, this casual locally-owned spot can’t be overlooked.
-Great for lunch or dinner, you’ll want to try their hummus, fattoush salad, shawarma sandwiches and vegan options.
-They even have traditional deli sandwiches like a rueben, smoked turkey, philly cheese steak and more - all very reasonably priced.
-With all the delicious options, you’re sure to make this a regular stop.
+Located on East Douglas just west of Clifton Square and east of Hillside, this casual locally-owned spot can't be overlooked.
+Great for lunch or dinner, you'll want to try their hummus, fattoush salad, and shawarma.
+They even have traditional deli sandwiches like a Rueben, smoked turkey, Philly cheese steak and more.
+With all the delicious options, you're sure to make this a regular stop.

 3407 E Douglas Ave map

 Sun: 11 a.m.–3 p.m.